On the Impact of Temporal Representations on Metaphor Detection

+This study can be considered a first attempt to investigate the interaction between metaphorical word usage and semantic change using computational metaphor detection methods and corpus-specific word embeddings, including temporal word embeddings.

-Looking at the numerous and diversified results, we can affirm that temporal word embeddings do generally improve the performance of the task of metaphor detection, however, their overall impact is rather limited.
-Besides, independently from the absolute performance, the interaction effect between the specificity of the embeddings (especially their temporal specificity) and metaphor detection is found in the experiments conducted in this study.
-In fact, these experiments verify that if the core meaning of the words of interest in a sentence is too similar to their figurative one in the word embedding, a metaphorical sentence could get misclassified as literal.
-Moreover, when temporal word embeddings provide words' representations that are more inclined towards their literal core meaning (and not the metaphorical one), models exploiting end up correctly identifying metaphors more easily.
-Furthermore, embeddings of words belonging to some language domains in specific time periods can be biased towards their metaphorical meaning, leading to words being used in metaphorical contexts way more than in literal ones.
+The results suggest that temporal word embeddings can improve the performance of the task of metaphor detection, even though their overall impact on three benchmark datasets is rather limited.
+However, independently from the absolute performance on the considered datasets, the interaction between the specificity of the embeddings (especially their temporal specificity) and metaphor detection is found in the experiments conducted in this study.
+In fact, these experiments verify that if the core meaning of the words of interest in a sentence is too similar to their figurative meaning in the word embedding, a metaphorical sentence could get misclassified as literal.
+Moreover, when temporal word embeddings provide the representations of the words that are more inclined towards their literal core meaning, exploited models end up correctly identifying metaphors more easily.
+Word embeddings belonging to some language domains in specific time periods can be biased towards their metaphorical meaning, leading to words being used in metaphorical contexts much more than in literal ones.
 This would prevent neural models from correctly identifying the words as metaphors.